Canon RF 50mm F1.4 L VCM Lens Review

 The RF 50mm F1.2 is an impressive performer, with outstanding f/1.2 image quality as its best feature.
 Still, the large elements required to create the f/1.2 aperture, 0.44 stops wider than f/1.4, require the lens to be large, heavy, and expensive.
 The RF 50mm F1.4 L VCM Lens addresses those issues.

-Within the ultra-popular 50mm prime lens class (this is the 34th 50mm prime lens I've reviewed), the f/1.4 variant is always an exceedingly popular model, especially due to its compact size, light weight, and affordable price.
+Within the ultra-popular 50mm prime lens class (this is the 34th 50mm prime lens I've reviewed), the f/1.4 variant is always an exceedingly beloved model, especially due to its compact size, light weight, and affordable price.
 However, none of these lenses has worn an L badge until now.
-That letter assures professional-grade build and optical qualities, and the VCM and Nano USM AF system has proven to be high-performing.
+That letter assures professional-grade build and optical qualities, and the VCM and Nano USM AF system are proven and high-performing.
 Combine those qualities with a general-purpose focal length, and the result will be a most-used lens in many kits.

 Focal Length